Argentine passport: Exceptions according to Article 31

 Article 31 establishes exceptions to Article 30, allowing for adjustments to the photograph under certain circumstances.
 For religious or health treatment reasons, hair coverage may be required, as long as the main facial features are visible.
 Also, in cases where, for religious reasons, the face is partially or totally covered, the holder may request that the procedure and photography be carried out in a reserved place and by agents of the same gender, maintaining the characteristics mentioned in Article 30.

-Holding multiple passports
+Holding a second passport

 The issuance and possession of passports in the Argentine Republic are governed by Article 9 of the relevant law.
 According to this article, each individual has the right to possess only one Ordinary Passport for Argentines, Travel Document for Stateless or Refugees, or Exceptional Passport for Foreigners.
 The exception is for individuals holding a diplomatic, official, or special passport granted by the MINISTRY OF FOREIGN AFFAIRS AND WORSHIP.

 For international travel, Argentine citizens must compulsorily possess the Ordinary Passport for Argentines, unless exceptions established in International Agreements or specific regulations apply.
 Stateless individuals or refugees must carry the corresponding Travel Document, while foreigners residing in the ARGENTINE REPUBLIC who can prove humanitarian or force majeure reasons must carry the Exceptional Passport for Foreigners.